-• Hive metastore - Provides metastore services when Hive is configured with a remote metastore.
+Hive metastore - Provides metastore services when Hive is configured with a remote metastore.

-Cloudera recommends using a remote Hive metastore.
+Cloudera recommends using a remote Hive metastore, especially for CDH 4.2 or higher.
 Because the remote metastore is recommended, Cloudera Manager treats the Hive Metastore Server as a required role for all Hive services.
 A remote metastore provides the following benefits: